kavishgandhi/MLProject/index.md

 # Methods
 ### Objective 1 (Unsupervised):
-Since the dataset that we are working on is relatively small, we aim to use transfer learning [[3]](#references) to leverage pre-trained large language models such as BERT [[4]](#references), AWD-LSTM [[5]](#references), and ULMFit [[6]](#references).
+Since the dataset that we are working on is relatively small, we aim to use transfer learning [[3]](#references) to leverage pre-trained large language models such as BERT, AWD-LSTM, and ULMFit.
 These models are trained on publicly available textual corpus (such as parliamentary records or Wikipedia) and implicitly encode knowledge of the English language.
 We aim to fine-tune these models to learn from our domain-specific dataset.
 This would, in an unsupervised manner, result in the model generating novel machine learning ideas.
 ### Objective 2 (Supervised):
 Our dataset is unlabelled, thus, a preliminary step toward developing supervised learning models would be to tag those titles/ideas manually.
-We further use this labeled dataset to classify an ML project idea into human-labeled categories using algorithms such as SVM, Multi-class regression, XGBoost, Naive Base Classifier, and random forest.
+We further feed this labeled data to machine learning algorithms such as SVM, Multi-class regression, XGBoost, Naive Bayes Classifier, and random forest to train them.
+During the testing phase, we input a machine learning project idea to the algorithm, and it classifies it into human-labeled categories.

 # Results